 There is sound evidence and metrics to show that JMIR Publications is a leading publisher in the eHealth domain. eHealth is the intersection between technology and medicine, and JMIR Publications is a mission-driven (rather than profit driven) publisher, which has been publishing many high-quality pioneer journals and seminal articles in that space.

-We offer a full refund of any fees you paid if we did not adhere to any of our or third party policies for scholarly publishers (COPE, OASPA, IJCME).
-If you have any concerns about our policies or practices, please file a ticket with JMIR support by sending an email to email@example.com, and we will try to address or amend the situation.
+We offer a full refund of any fees you paid if we did not adhere to any of our or third party policies for scholarly publishers (COPE, OASPA, ICMJE).
+If you have any concerns about our policies or practices, please file a ticket with JMIR support by sending an email to firstname.lastname@example.org, and we will try to address or amend the situation.

 JMIR Publications is one of the fastest growing companies in Canada, according to McLeans' Magazine and Business Insider.
 The Growth500 profile article below explains our beginnings and success factors.